-Some Facts to Know on Mt.
+Some Facts to Know about Mt.
 Everest

 The Formation of Everest:

 Tenzing Norgay and Edmund Hillary were the first to reach the summit of Everest in 1953.
 The first woman to successfully conquer Everest was Junko Tabei of Japan (1975).
 Apa Sherpa and Phurba Tashi have climbed Everest 21 times, engraving their names for making the most summits.
-Dave Hahn from America has made 15 summits which is the highest times a non-Sherpa has climbed the mountain.
+Dave Hahn from America has made 15 summits, the highest times a non-Sherpa has climbed the mountain.
 Lhakpa Sherpa holds the women's summit record with seven ascents to date.

-You should Know:
+You should know the following:

 The Glorious Sherpa People

 Sherpa is an ethnic group from Nepal whose last name is also Sherpa.
 Their first name is generally derived from the name of their birth (Nyima – Sunday, Dawa – Monday, Mingma – Tuesday, Lhakpa, Phurbu, Pasang, and Pemba).
 Climbing Everest is a profession for them to support their families, and they help climbers by carrying tents and cooking during expeditions.
 Although the body of a Sherpa has been proven to be specially adapted for high altitudes, it can also get altitude sickness.

 Littering on Everest is a significant issue; climbers have already left an estimated 50 tons of waste behind.
 Oxygen bottles, climbing equipment, and human feces litter the slopes in unimaginable plenty.
 The government of Nepal enforced a new rule that each climber must bring down eight kilograms of waste on their descent to claim their deposit of 4,000 dollars.
 Campaigns such as Everest 8848 Art Project have turned 8 tons of rubbish from Everest into artwork to increase awareness about the situation.